The Hundred Years’ War, 1337-1453

 As the years of training, studying, and teaching went by, Savonarola felt compelled under the conviction of the Holy Spirit to preach a pure Gospel of repentance, forgiveness of sins, and salvation from eternal wrath, and embarked on an itinerant ministry that touched many lives.
 The same year that Columbus set sail looking for a new trade route to the Orient, Savonarola had a vision In which he saw a warning in Latin that read Ecce gladius Domini super terram, cito et velociter (“Behold the sword of the Lord will descend suddenly and quickly upon the earth”).
 He envisioned terrible tribulations to come and began preaching prophetically with great passion.
 Revival broke out in Florence, and the city underwent dramatic changes in personal and social behavior as well as in governance (the ruling Medicis were expelled and replaced by a popular republic).
 The relationship between Florence and Savonarola and the organized Church in Rome became increasingly strained.

-Pope Alexander began to question his motives and methods and excommunicated him in March 1498, at which time Savonarola completed his spiritual masterpiece, the Triumph of the Cross.
-Florence erupted in divisive social turmoil, during which he was arrested, tried, and condemned to death by hanging and immolation.
-Two short months later on May 23, 1498, Savonarola and two associate friars were publicly executed.
+Pope Alexander VI began to question his motives and methods and excommunicated him on May 13, 1497, at which time Savonarola completed his spiritual masterpiece, the Triumph of the Cross.
+During the year that followed, Florence erupted in divisive social turmoil, leading to his arrest, trial by torture, and condemnation to death by hanging and immolation.
+On May 23, 1498, Savonarola and two associate friars were publicly executed.
 Florence continued many of the personal and community reforms that had been inspired by his preaching and witness until the Medicis returned and resumed power in 1512.
 The cultural stage was being set for Martin Luther.

 Columbus comes to America